 My name is Richard Lowe Jr, and this little website contains odds and ends about me and the world as I see it.
 You can find out more about my employment history at my LinkedIn page, my photography work at my Model Mayheim pages and you can visit my online photo albums.

 I have many talents and I like to pursue life with verve and gusto, yet of course with full knowledge of my responsibility to help others and to be ethical at all times.
-I am a professional writer, currently working as a Ghost Writer at The Ghost Publishing in the Tampa area in Florida.
+I am a professional writer, currently working as a Senior Branding Consultant for LinkedIn Makeover.
 Writing is my primary passion in life, and if you look through this website you will see that very clearly.
 I am also professional photographer as well as a web designer and architect.
 I love history and geography, and enjoy learning about other people’s lives, cultures, religions and beliefs.
 One of the great things about being a ghost writer is I get to meet many different people and see the world through their eyes.

 A key point in my own personal philosophy is that life is meant to be lived; anyone can sit on their butt and watch television; there is no skill or creativity involved in that activity.
 I don’t have cable television hooked up, although I do watch a DVD or Blu-Ray now and then.
 I would prefer to get up and write a book or create a graphic or work on a website; I would rather travel, get out and see the world, watch dancers, visit faires and just live life to the fullest.
 I have seen too many people die or waste away complaining that they never got a chance to do anything.
 Me?
 I prefer to do things.
 When I am on my deathbed I want to have no regrets, understanding that I lived the best and most productive and ethical life I could.